Last updated on March 1, 2022

 An article published on Towardsdatascience on Medium expands this page and goes into more detail.
 Find the article here:

-Every LL piece is carefully crafted through a delicate process that combines a design phase, the fast.ai library+pytorch and cutting edge 3D and video production software.
+Below you can also watch some of the talks I have given about the project.
+Every LL piece is carefully crafted through a delicate process that combines planning, design, research, engineering and creative phases.
 The mission is to bring new light to the morphology and dynamics of these processes but also to inspire and challenge the viewer.
 This page is all about the why and the how of these representations as we ride along the minimizer and explore its nearby surroundings through the training process.
 Let’s go deeper into the landscapes.

 So what´s the point?

 Learning a complex function is the objective of most deep learning processes.
 This learning is evaluated through some kind of loss function that estimates the distance between what our network generates and what we should obtain.
 Minimizing that loss value is the objetive of most processes of this kind.
 Typically, we begin with a network that doesn’t perform very well and therefore has a high loss value.
 Through training, we gradually descend to loss values that are much smaller.
 Visualizing the morphology and dynamics of these loss values while training is taking place, can help us generate new insights about our training processes and deep learning in general.

 Can’t we do that purely through math calculations?
 Why do we need visualizations?

 Both are important and support and complement each other.
 Visualizations allow us to access simultaneously a rich amount of information that can help us jump quickly to insights that may be hard to decipher from numerical calculations.

 What are these loss values dependent on, what is the loss landscale made of?

 The loss of a network is dependent on the parameters of the network, its weights.
 The loss landscape is a representation of the loss values around the weight space of the network.
 Neural networks have typically a very large number of parameters.
 Therefore, the loss function is a multivariable and multidimensional function.